-The next four expected major milestone releases on the Radix roadmap are as follows.
+The four major milestone releases on the Radix roadmap are as follows.

-Olympia lays the foundations for future releases of our game-changing Radix technologies.
+Olympia laid the foundation for future releases of Radix technologies.

-Alexandria will be the first look at our custom-built programming language - Scrypto, and Blueprints and Components as part of the Radix Engine v2 execution environment.
-The Alexandria release will be deployed as a developer-focused package that will allow them to experiment with Scrypto development on a local network “simulator” environment.
-This will give developers a way to develop and test code in a safe environment to begin preparing for the ability to deploy code to a real public network at the release of Babylon.
+Alexandria was the first look at our custom-built programming language - Scrypto, and Blueprints and Components as part of the Radix Engine v2 execution environment.
+The Alexandria release was a developer-focused package that allows them to experiment with Scrypto development on a local network “simulator” environment.
+This gave developers a way to develop and test code in a safe environment to begin preparing for the ability to deploy code to a real public network at the release of Babylon.

 Some of the possible implementations of sharded Cerberus are currently being tested and demonstrated on the Cassandra test network live on Twitch.

 Xi’an will provide Radix with infinite linear scalability and unlimited atomic composability.
 Both of these features are unique to Radix, and both are required if DeFi is to scale to meet the future demands of billions of people.

 - Radix Tech Docs - Detailed Technology Roadmap